colfin-96/MonopolyFromNothing/README.md

 **To dos**
 Dice: Would it be a good idea to make 2 random nums?
 It gives the advantage of being able to tell whether a double has been thrown
+Yea.
+Write a property/method that returns a bool if dice1 == dice2